 - Programming Assignments, Tests, or Learning Reflections due that week will be due Thursday night

 - There will only ever be one Programming Assignment xor Test due in a week (never both), and most (but not all) weeks will have one due.
 (Weeks when none are due are good times to catch up on resubmissions — refer to the revise & resubmit policy below.)

 There will be four (4) significant programming projects, all of which must be written in the C programming language.
 You will be given at least 2 weeks to complete each one, and you should anticipate taking that long to complete them, so budget your time according and do not wait to start.
 These programming assignments must be completed individually, according to the “plagiarism & collaboration” policy below.
 You will be allowed to revise and resubmit programming assignments after receiving feedback on them, according to the “revise & resubmit” policy below.

-There will be a number of graded questions that you will work on at home.
-Although they will be released in sets (a number of questions all due at the same time), each question will be graded separately (rather than combining them into a single grade for the whole set), so in a sense it’s best to think of each question as a separate assignment.
-Each question will be assigned to a single category for grading purposes – more details about categories below.
+Each question will be graded separately (rather than combining them into a single grade for the whole test), so in a sense it’s best to think of each question as a separate assignment.
+Each question’s grade will be applied towards your final course grade (so each test question has equal weight towards your course grade, rather than each test having equal weight, regardless of the number of questions on the test).
 However, a single question may have multiple parts (e.g., “part (a)”, “part (b)”, etc.).
 These questions must be completed individually, according to the “plagiarism & collaboration” policy below.
-You will be allowed to reattempt questions according to the “reattempts” policy below.

 Late Work Policy